Puiguqu/School_notes/Y1_Sem_2/CM1025_Fundamentals_of_Computer_Science/course_overview.md

 Here is a summary of the text in 8 sentences, preserving key information:

-Context-free grammars are defined as having rules where only one variable or non-terminal appears on the left-hand side, with no restrictions on the right-hand side.
+Context-free grammars are defined as having rules where on the left-hand side, only one variable or non-terminal appears, and there are no restrictions on the right-hand side.
 Regular languages are a subset of context-free languages.
-A grammar for the language "a^nb^2*n" can be constructed using the rule S → aSbb, ensuring that all 'b's appear after all 'a's.
-The grammar also includes an Epsilon rule to handle strings with zero length.
-Another example involves generating strings with equal numbers of 'a' and 'b', requiring two rules (S → aSb or S → bSa) followed by an Epsilon rule.
-However, this approach can fail for certain strings, such as "abba", which require additional rules to generate palindromes.
-To construct a grammar for the language of palindromes with even lengths, two initial rules (S → aSa and S → bSb) are used, followed by an Epsilon rule.
-These examples demonstrate the importance of understanding context-free grammars in linguistics and computer science.
+A language with the form a^nb^2n, where n ≥ 0 and b is twice the number of a's, can be represented by a context-free grammar S → aSbb.
+This grammar guarantees that all a's appear on the left-hand side and all b's on the right-hand side.
+The smallest string in this language is the empty string ε, so an ε rule must be added to complete the grammar.
+A similar grammar can be constructed for the language over a and b with equal numbers of a's and b's by adding rules S → aSb and S → bSa, as well as an additional ε rule to shuffle the strings.
+The language described in the third example is a subset of palindromes and generates palindromes with even lengths by using rules S → aSa or S → bSb and replacing S with ε at the end.
+These grammars demonstrate how context-free grammars can be used to represent specific languages, including those with complex structure and symmetry.

 ---